Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 About Calgary, Alberta

-The city has roots dating back to 1875 and it was officially named a town in 1884.
+The city’s roots date back to 1875.
+It officially became a town in 1884.
 Today it is the largest city in Alberta and the third-largest in Canada.
 Calgary is also the third-most ethnically diverse city in all of Canada.
 It has residents from over 200 ethnic backgrounds.
 It has one of the highest visible minority rates in Canada, behind only Toronto and Vancouver.
 Most Calgary residents are of European origin.
-Many immigrants are attracted to Calgary, because of the low tax rate, strong oil and gas and agriculture industries and above all, the lifestyle it offers.
+Many immigrants are attracted to Calgary’s low tax rate, strong oil and gas industry, agriculture industry, and the lifestyle it offers.

 How Many People Live in Calgary, Alberta?